aiser-team/cabrnet/docs/manuals/cabrnet.md

 ## Importing a legacy model
 To avoid restarting previous computations performed using the codes provided by the original authors, CaBRNet offers a tool to import an existing dictionary into the new format, using the `cabrnet import` command.
-Currently, this tool only supports ProtoPNet and ProtoTree.
+Currently, this tool only supports ProtoPNet, ProtoTree and ProtoPool.

 Here is a short description of the options.
 As in `cabrnet train`: